wolf-tech07/Lord-listener/README.md

 4.  save it in the top left under file
 5.  close vscode
 6.  run the application called TownListener close to the bottem and run it

+be sure to say the command exactly or it might not hear you or run the complete wrong command